-Personally, I think you’d be foolish to attempt visiting all 4 Disney parks in 1 day with a child in tow because isn’t one whiny husband enough?
+Personally, I think you’d be foolish to attempt visiting all 4 Disney parks in 1 day with a child in tow because isn’t one exhausted husband enough?
 Regardless, should you do this, be prepared for questions.
 Many of the same characters do meet-and-greets at different parks and your. child. will. notice.

 Some kids get super angry and take defeating these villains as serious as a Force choke.
-Some kids have no idea WTF is going on.
+Others have no idea WTF is going on.
 Some are so over-the-top elated at their ability to “use the force” to fight the bad guys.
 Some kids cry and that’s my favorite.

 Keep a water bottle with you at all times.
-That’s what your husband’s cargo shorts are for, don’t you know that?
+That’s what your husband’s cargo shorts are for, don’t you know this?
 There are water fountains all over all the Disney parks that I’m sure no little kid has put his or her lips on.
-Use those to refill your bottle constantly and just keep sipping… (I love Camelbaks for this very purpose.)
+Use those to refill your bottle constantly and just keep sipping… (I bring my Takeya water bottle everywhere.)

 Actually, that’s not true.
-If you’re at the Magic Kingdom for closing ceremonies you’re shit outta luck.
+If you’re at the Magic Kingdom for closing ceremonies you’re sh*t outta luck.
 There are a handful of places at MK where you can get a drink, but you can’t leave the restaurant with it.
 Good-bye fireworks + frozen margarita!
 So long Tinkerbell + tequila!